containium/containium/README.md

 For a module to be deployable in Containium, it needs to have a `:containium` configuration map in the `project.clj` file.
 This map may contain the following entries:

 - `:start`, this mandatory entry has a namespace qualified symbol as its value, pointing to the start function of the module.
-This function takes a map with systems as its sole argument (**THIS MAY CHANGE IN THE NEAR FUTURE.
-I'M THINKING OF ADDING THE `:containium` CONFIG OF ITSELF AS AN ARGUMENT AS WELL, AS DEPLOYING `.clj` FILES (see further down) MAY INFLUENCE THIS CONFIG**).
+This function takes a map with systems as its first argument, and a module configuration map.
 The function should return something that will be used as the argument to the stop function of the module (see next point).

 - `:stop`, this mandatory entry has a namespace qualified symbol as its value, pointing to the stop function of the module.
 This function takes the return value of the start function as its argument. (**MAYBE I MAKE THIS ENTRY OPTIONAL, AS NOT EVERY MODULE NEEDS IT.
 ON THE OTHER HAND, HAVING IT MANDATORY MAKES ONE THINK EXPLICITLY ABOUT CLEANING UP RESOURCES.**)

 - `:ring`, this optional entry is specified whenever a Ring handler within the module needs to be registered inside the Containium.
 The value of this entry is a map, which must contain at least a `:handler` entry, having a namespace qualified symbol pointing to the handler function.
 Optionally, one may specify a `:context-path` entry, having a String containing the context path one whishes to run the Ring app in.
 Note that the `:uri` entry inside a Ring request map does not contain the context in case a `:context-path` entry is specified.
 Also note that when a module with a Ring app is deployed, the handler is automatically registered in the root Ring server, i.e. one does not have to do this oneself.

+### Module configuration map

+Each module is started with a configuration map as its second argument.
+This map is built from Leiningen profiles, as well as deployment descriptors (see below).

+Containium guarantees this map contains the following entries:

+- `:file`, holding a java.io.File containing the path to the module jar or directory.

+- `:profiles`, a vector that contains the profile keywords that were requested to apply to the project map of the module.

+- `:active-profiles` is *non-overridable* and populated by Containium itself.
+It contains a set of all active lein profiles.

+- `:dev?`, boolean true or false to indicate if the module should run in (local) development mode.

+- `:containium`, the final "module specific systems configuration" used by Containium, after merging all active profiles and the [module deployment descriptor](#deploying-clojure-files-deployment-descriptors).

+- Any other arbitrary :key value pair that was set in the module deployment descriptor.

 ## Using Containium as a library